tomasc/improve_typography/README.md

 Improves typography (quotes, hyphens, etc.) of a given string.
 Works well with I18n.

-Easy to extend by the way of locale files and processors.
+Easy to extend by the way of locale files and processors. **Pull requests are welcome!**

 ## Installation